Are you thinking about selling your art online but do not know how to get your art noticed online?

 I will discuss them in more detail to help you decide what will be best for you.

-What CMS option is best for you?
+What is the CMS option best for you?

-Take a look at Abby Ryan’s blog and see what she has accomplished with Blogger a hosted service.
+Take a look at Abby Ryan’s blog and see what she has accomplished with Blogger, a hosted service.

 A self-hosted blog will give you all of the tools needed to create a brand exactly the way you envision it to be.